 This is a suggested independent itinerary that you customize.
 Please select the best flights, hotels, trains, activities, transportation and number of nights in each destination to fit your needs.

 See what makes the heartland of Portugal so special with this Self-Drive Package!.
-Starting out in Lisbon (the charming capital which retains so much of its medieval history alongside its modern sensibilities); next travel east to Evora (a delightful city exuding Portuguese charm; surprisngly young and vibrant), - use it as a base to explore the Alentejo Golden Plains or the Northeast Alentejo areas - ; then, head north of the Tejo River to the Ribatejo area (known for its charming towns, Templar history, and wine production).
-Finally, visit Coimbra (the medieval capital of Portugal, with an atmospheric and beautiful city center).
-Enjoy the incomparable sights of the countryside throughout the journey and on your way back to Lisbon for your final night.
-This is a flexible vacation package.
-Select your number of nights in each city, desired hotel and activities.
+Starting out in Lisbon (charming capital with spectacular hilltop vistas, pleasant year-round weather and friendly locals); next travel east to Evora (a delightful with Portuguese charm), - use it as a base to explore the Alentejo Golden Plains or the Northeast Alentejo Areas -; then, head north of the Tejo River, to Ribatejo (known for its charming towns, Templar history, and wine production).
+Finally, visit Coimbra (medieval and beautiful city center and the country`s famed university town).
+Enjoy the incomparable sights of the countryside throughout the journey on your way back to Lisbon for your final night.

 Lisbon, a dazzling city stretching along the Tagus river, makes an enchanting European capital.
 Its nucleus, an ancient fortress, is now circled by neighborhoods drenched with medieval charm.
 Handcrafts - from embroidery to leatherwork - are peddled right on the streets.
 At night, yellow electric tramcars continue to wind their way up and down the hills to the sound of traditional Fado songs.
 Ample opportunities exist for seeing popular celebrations, for shopping, and for enjoying the nightlife along the riverbank.